 Next, we ask our respondents about the intensity of violations by state actors.
-For instance, in the case of torture and ill-treatment, we ask:
+For instance, in the case of torture and ill-treatment in 2018, we ask:

-From January through June 2017, how often did government agents, such as soldiers, police officers, and others acting on behalf of the state, commit acts of torture or ill-treatment?
+In 2018, how often did government agents, such as soldiers, police officers, and others acting on behalf of the state, commit acts of torture or ill-treatment?

-Respondents answered this question on the basis of an 11-point scale, ranging from a score of 0, which represented an answer of "Never", up to a score of 10, which represented an answer of "Constantly."
-We also asked respondents to tell us how certain they were about their answer to this question.
+Respondents answered this question on the basis of an 11-point scale, ranging from a score of 0, which represented an answer of "Never", up to a score of 10, which represented an answer of "Constantly."17